 In terms of carrying comfort, the Osprey Stratos 24 is as good as it gets in the daypack market.
 It’s essentially a shrunken-down version of a deluxe backpacking model—even its max load capacity of 25 pounds isn’t far off from some overnight bags.
 The mesh backpanel conforms nicely to your back, the padding is downright plush for its capacity, and the metal frame puts the weight mostly on your hips (most daypacks carry more on your shoulders).
 The solid structure and suspended backpanel also keep the pack from drooping under a heavy load, and you never really feel what’s inside the bag along your back.
 There are downsides to the design—the frame and features make it heavy—but purely from a comfort perspective, the Stratos is a true standout.

 The Stratos 24 tips the scales at 2 pounds 12 ounces, which makes it one of the heaviest daypacks among those with similar mid-20-liter capacities.
-For reference, Osprey’s popular Talon 22 is almost a pound less at 1 pound 12.6 ounces, and Gregory’s Inertia 25 is 1 pound 9.4 ounces.
+For reference, Osprey’s popular Talon 22 is almost a pound less at 1 pound 12.6 ounces, Gregory’s Inertia 25 is 1 pound 9.4 ounces, and CamelBak’s Fourteener 26 is 2 pounds 5 ounces.
 Even Granite Gear’s much larger Crown2 38 beats it in weight by 8 ounces.
-But all of those packs are missing the Stratos’s sturdy metal frame, which is the difference maker.
-A closer competitor is the CamelBak Fourteener 24, which comes in at 2 pounds 10 ounces.
-Depending on your needs, the Stratos’s weight can be the reason to avoid it, but the extra ounces deliver the excellent comfort, back ventilation, and features.
+But all of those packs are missing the Stratos’s sturdy metal frame, which is the big difference maker.
+Depending on your needs, the Stratos’s weight can be the reason to avoid it, but the extra ounces deliver excellent comfort, back ventilation, and features.

 Organization is another strong suit of the Osprey Stratos 24.
 You get an internal hydration sleeve and exit port, two side mesh water bottle pockets, and two nicely sized zippered pockets on the hipbelt.
 For exterior storage, there is one zippered mesh pocket at the top of the pack with a key clip, another small pocket with enough space for bars or a headlamp, and a tall vertical zippered pocket along the pack body.
 If we were to nitpick, converting the vertical pocket into a stretchy mesh design would make it even more useful.
 But overall, the Stratos is hard to beat for those who like quick access to their gear.